Kungbib/kblab/README.md

 ### Data model

+The National Library uses a package structure modeled on OAIS.
+A simplified representation in JSON-LD is provided as part of the response in addition to information about the logical structure of the material (e.g pages, covers), some metadata, links to physical object, etc.

 ## Python client

 ## Docker images

 ## Examples

-### Do word frequency analysis on first ten pages of Aftonbladet, issue 1899-12-22
+### Word frequency of Aftonbladet, issue 1899-12-22
 ```
+from collections import Counter
 from kblab import Archive
 from kblab.utils import fix_alto,get_alto_content
 a = Archive('https://betalab.kb.se/')
+c = Counter()

 # find a specific issue of Aftonbladet
 for package_id in a.search({ 'label': 'AFTONBLADET 1899-12-22' }):